 …But ONLY Delete Accounts at the End of the Fiscal Year

 Deleting, renaming, or merging obsolete accounts should be reserved for the end of the fiscal year.
-This approach helps avoid complications during tax filing and ensures that no relevant financial information is lost or obscured throughout the year.
+This approach helps avoid issues during tax filing.
+It also ensures no key financial information is lost or hidden during the year.

 Chart of Accounts Regulatory Considerations for Small Businesses